Bicycle helmet: Supporters

 The National Health Service of the United Kingdom lists wearing a helmet as one of its "cycling safety tips" for beginners, and it states "wearing a cycling helmet can help prevent a head injury if you fall from your bike".
 The American Medical Association Medical Student Section has stated that "helmet use is an effective public health intervention".

 A number of cycling advocacy organisations support helmet use or legislation.
 The League of American Bicyclists "has encouraged the wearing of helmets via its publications and its education program for many years.
 Since 1991 the League has required participants in League-sponsored events to wear helmets."
+However, the League opposes mandatory helmet laws, arguing they "may hurt bicyclist safety overall by discouraging bicycling, by promoting the idea that it is an unsafe activity or by raising a barrier to transportation choice".
 Bicycle Network, Australia's largest bike riding organisation, previously supported the helmet legislation, but is no longer supporting a mandate.
 Bicycle Queensland supports helmet laws, noting that "ample research shows the safety benefits of wearing helmets surpasses the no-helmet personal-freedom argument".

 Numerous health medical groups support helmet laws.
 These include the World Health Organization, the British Medical Association, the American Medical Association, the American College of Emergency Physicians, the Canadian Paediatric Society, the Canadian Academy of Sport and Exercise Medicine, and the Royal Australasian College of Surgeons.

 The Centers for Disease Control and Prevention, the American Academy of Pediatrics and the (British) Royal Society for the Prevention of Accidents recommend wearing helmets.
 Safety groups Safe Kids USA and the National Safety Council urge helmet wearing.
 SWOV (the Dutch Institute for Road Safety Research) recommends helmet use.
 Temple University's Public Health Law Research program classifies bicycle helmets laws as an "effective" public health intervention, based on a review of scholarly research.
 The British National Children's Bureau supports and promotes helmet use.